 - Combines exploration of key theoretical concepts in development studies with training in skills used by development practitioners.

-- Provides substantial introduction to quantitative and qualitative methods for assessing development programmes.
+- Provides a substantial introduction to quantitative and qualitative methods for assessing development programmes.

 - Interdisciplinary approach means you can explore a range of methodological approaches.

 Practical components are, in part, taught through hands-on workshops facilitated by experienced development practitioners.
-The programme also features discussion of different careers in development and a literature-based exploration of identity and development work.
+The degree also features discussion of different careers in international development and a literature-based exploration of identity and development work.

 Additionally, the summer research project has a strong practical focus.
 Subject to availability, projects may be undertaken in collaboration with an organisation involved in development work – allowing students to gain first-hand professional experience.

-The course involves both independent and group study.
-Modules have different methods of delivery, including:
+The MSc degree involves both independent and group study, and teaching methods include:

 Further particulars regarding curriculum development.